Background Image for Header:

 - Be filled out with complete sentences

-- NOT include the name of your high school
+- Do NOT include the name of your high school

 Templates can be filled out based on the following information:

-- Briefly describe your company and why it will be successful.
+- Briefly describe your business and why it will be successful.
 May include your mission statement, product or service and basic information about the company's leadership team and location.

 - Customer Segments

 - What does our ideal customer look like?